-While working with programming languages, you will often come across something called “data types”.
+While working with programming languages, you will often come across something called โdata typesโ.
 These are like labels that tell the computer what kind of data the computer memory will be holding.
-In this article, we will talk about understanding `Java Data Types’ and their categories.
+In this article, we will talk about understanding Java Data Typesย and their categories.

-We all know Java is a statically typed language, meaning Java Data Type of variable should be defined
+A variableโs type is needed for its declaration to let the compiler know how to process the data it is storing.
+We all know Java is a statically typed language, meaning Java Data Type of variable should be defined in advance.ย This way, the computer gets to know how much space to allocate.

 In Java, Data types are mainly classified into two types:

-1. Primitive Data types
+Primitive Data Types:

-2. Non-Primitive (Reference) Data types
+Non-Primitive (Reference) Data Types:

-Non-Primitive (Reference) Data Types: Reference data type stores references to objects meaning the point to addresses of actual data rather than storing them directly.
-E.g. – objects, array, enums etc. In this discussion, we will explore 8 Primitive Java Data Types
+Reference data type stores references to objects meaning the pointย to addresses of actual data rather than storing them directly.
+E.g. โ objects, arrays, enums, etc. In this discussion, we will explore primitive Java Data Types and non-primitive data types in Java.

-If you face any difficulties learning about the below data types then worry not, you can take Java homework assistance from CodingZap experts and clear your confusion.
+ย If you face any difficulties learning about the below data types then worry not, you can take Java homework assistance from CodingZap experts and clear your confusion.

-1. byte
+1. Byte

 Size: A `byte` occupies 8 bits in memory.

-Range: It can hold value from -128 to 127
+Range: A byte range It can hold value from -128 (minimum value) to 127 (maximum value)

 Use: Byte is typically used when memory saving is more important.
-Often used in cases like read/write
+Often used in cases like read/write binary files, networking, and other low-level operations.

 Default Value: 0